 Sweet Science (135 Graham Ave.)

 This neighborhood cocktail bar is the type of cozy spot you want to settle into and never leave, but for now, a special to-go menu offers food, cocktails and toilet paper.
 At $40, the Family Bucket with fried chicken, two biscuits, a side of mac and cheese, plus a bottle of sparkling Brut is a bargain, and don’t sleep on the frozen Irish coffee either.

 Run out of a commercial kitchen in South Williamsburg, this catering company is run by chef and founder Christa Lynch.
 Sign up for her email list for free recipes, consider donating a meal to Kensington Family shelter or plan your next event with Brooklyn Braised, which has catered events for The Brooklyn Nets, Twitter, Essence and more.

 Celsious (115 N. 7th St.)

 This new laundromat for the aesthetically and eco- inclined is run by sisters Corinna and Theresa Williams.
-During COVID, self-service laundry is suspended, but drop off and pick up are available.
+Self-service laundry is suspended, but drop off and pick up are available.
 Environmentally friendly detergents, dryer balls, stain sticks and more are also for sale in Celsious’ online shop.

 For more Black-owned establishments to support in Brooklyn, download the app EatOkra, which maps Black-owned restaurants, follow @BlackOwnedBklyn on Instagram, and bookmark this spreadsheet sharing Black-owned New York City spaces.